-Dr. Firestone Baum is employed by Pediatric Specialists of America (PSA)
+Dr. Firestone Baum is employed by Nicklaus Children’s Pediatric Specialists

 , the physician-led multispecialty group practice of Nicklaus Children’s Health System